JuliaParallel/Dagger.jl/docs/src/dtable.md

 The set of keys the `GDTable` is grouped by can be obtained using the `keys(gd::GDTable)` function.
-To get a fragment of the `GDTable` containing records belonging under a single keythe `getindex(gd::GDTable, key)` function can be used.
+To get a fragment of the `GDTable` containing records belonging under a single key the `getindex(gd::GDTable, key)` function can be used.

 ```julia
 julia> d = DTable((a=shuffle(repeat('a':'d', inner=4, outer=4)),b=repeat(1:4, 16)), 4)